sujancho/recipes/sushi-bake.md

 6. **Bake the salmon side** Remove tent, spread salmon mixture on other half of rice.
 Return to oven and bake another 10 minutes or until salmon is lightly browned.
 7. **Serve** Garnish with furikake, and serve with roasted seaweed, sriracha mayo, and/or avocado.

-Additional Notes:
+__Additional Notes:__
-* We like variety, and you can double either topping if you only wanted to make one.
+* We like variety, and you can double either topping if you only wanted to make one, only the spam side needs to cook for 20 minutes.
-* Instead of salmon, you can use crab meat, cooked shrimp, tuna or a combination, go nuts
+* Instead of salmon, you can use crab meat, cooked shrimp, tuna or a combination, go nuts.
+These should only need 10 minutes of baking.

-Future experiments:
+__Future experiments:__
 * Tamagoyaki topping for spam sides
 * Butter the rice before assembly, extra umami and hoping it’ll crust on the bottom like tah dig (persian rice).